microsoft/FluidFramework/build-tools/packages/build-cli/docs/generate.md

   --exact=<value>                   An exact string to use as the previous version constraint.
 The string will be used
                                     as-is.
 Only applies to the prepare phase.
   --generate                        Generates tests only.
 Doesn't prepare the package.json.
+  --[no-]generateInName             Includes .generated in the generated type test filenames.
   --packages                        Run on all independent packages in the repo.
   --prepare                         Prepares the package.json only.
 Doesn't generate tests.
 Note that npm install may
                                     need to be run after preparation.